-There is no right in law to use the intimate spaces (toilets, changing rooms, dormitories) of the opposite sex.
-Therefore there is no obligation whatsoever to grant these rights to either club members/students or adults who are involved in an organisation.

-People who identify as the opposite sex can be advised to use multi-use single unit toilets, changing areas, and single sleeping accommodations and in that way not impinge on the privacy and dignity of those of the opposite sex.
+There is no right in law to use the intimate spaces (toilets and changing rooms) of the opposite sex.
+Therefore there is no obligation whatsoever to grant these rights to either pupils or members of the teaching staff.
+Teachers and pupils who identify as the opposite sex can be advised to use multi-use single unit toilets and in that way not impinge on the privacy and dignity of those of the opposite sex.
+In addition, there is no right in law to have preferred pronouns used by others.